-A grade of C or above is required in this course.
-Prerequisite: All 100 & 200 level HCA & HIT courses.
+Prerequisites: All required 100 & 200 level HCA & HIT courses must be completed.

 Students enrolled in this course will gain a greater understanding of the latest developments in the growing field of health informatics.
 Multiple terminologies, vocabularies, code sets, and classification systems are examined in relation to how they support the EHR infrastructure.
 RxNorm, MEDCIN, LOINC, SNOMED, and National Drug Codes are among some of those examined in this course.

-HIA 370 HIM Compliance
+HIM Compliance

-A grade of C or above is required in this course.
-Prerequisite: All required 100 & 200 level HCA & HIT courses.
+Prerequisites: All required 100 & 200 level HCA & HIT courses must be completed.